whiteout-io/mail/README.md

 ### Security

-* The app is deployed as an auditable app with static versions in order to prevent the [problems with host-based security](http://tonyarcieri.com/whats-wrong-with-webcrypto).
+* The app is deployed as an auditable packaged app with static versions in order to prevent [problems with host-based security](http://tonyarcieri.com/whats-wrong-with-webcrypto).
 * [Content Securit Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) is enforced to prevent against injection attacks.
 * The code is still under heavy development and is yet not recommended for production use.
 That being said, we have done multiple code audits and penetration tests (which will be published as soon as all reported vulnerabilities are fixed).
 * We will also launch a bug bounty program later on the compensate security researchers.
 If you find any security vulnerabilites, don't hesitate to contact us [security@whiteout.io](mailto:security@whiteout.io).